stevenbell/stevenbell.github.com/index.markdown

 # Contact

-Halligan 234 (a few steps down the hall from the 2nd-floor kitchen, across the hall from the ECE labs)
+CLIC 116 (take the hallway all the way down until you're about to go out the back door; my office is on the right.)

 sbell _ ece.tufts.edu

-For Fall 2022, I will be on campus Monday through Thursday plus an occasional Friday.
-You can see when I'm available on [this calendar](https://calendar.google.com/calendar/embed?src=jqv8i8fejpbggot1r8k7qooqoc%40group.calendar.google.com&ctz=America%2FNew_York&mode=WEEK); send me an email if you'd like to schedule a meeting.
+If you'd like to schedule a meeting with me, you can see when I'm available on [this calendar](https://calendar.google.com/calendar/embed?src=jqv8i8fejpbggot1r8k7qooqoc%40group.calendar.google.com&ctz=America%2FNew_York&mode=WEEK); send me an email if you'd like to schedule a meeting.

 If you're interested in working in my research lab, [please read this first](working_with_me).